 Why NFL Teaser Bets Are Beatable

-+1.5 to +2.5 teased up to +7.5 to +8.5 was profitable.
+Plus-1.5 to +2.5 teased up to +7.5 to +8.5 was profitable.
 Conversely, -7.5 to -8.5 teased down to -1.5 to -2.5 was also profitable.
 Wong calculated that the teams teased through these key numbers won 76.1% of the time collectively in his backtesting.
 Within a short amount of time bettors everywhere were betting these profitable subsets.
-The bets became known as Wong Teasers.
+The bets became known as Wong teasers.

 How Sportsbooks Prevent Profitable Teasers

 Naturally, the sportsbooks began to react.
-Their first knee-jerk reaction was to short the price of 6pt two team teasers. +100 payouts became rare, the payouts were now -120 or worse. -120 = 54.55% implied probability, so taking the square root of that implies a .7385 or 73.85% break even point for each leg.
+Their first knee-jerk reaction was to short the price of 6-point two-team teasers.
+Plus-100 payouts became rare, the payouts were now -120 or worse. -120 = 54.55% implied probability, so taking the square root of that implies a .7385 or 73.85% break even point for each leg.

-While -120 was still passable according to Wong’s data, some books went even further, lowering the payouts to -150 (60.00% or 77.46% break even per leg).
-Sportsbooks viewed Wong Teasers as a threat and reacted accordingly.
+While -120 was still passable according to Wong’s data, some books went even further, lowering the payouts to -150 (60% or 77.46% breakeven per leg).
+Sportsbooks viewed Wong teasers as a threat and reacted accordingly.

 More recently, sportsbooks such as Kambi managed books, counteracted teasers by removing the fixed payout component of a teaser.
 Instead it is simply a parlay of alternate line prices.
 Take two -8.5 favorites and find the alternate line price for -2.5, which might be -310 each, and parlay those together producing a payout of -133.
 That would be the price offered by the Kambi managed book.